-Images should be performed including FAF, FFA, SD-OCT, OCT-A (select sites), endothelial cell count (select sites), and NIR and sent to the reading center for evaluation per the visit schedule.
+Imaging should be performed including FAF, FFA, SD-OCT, OCT-A (select sites), endothelial cell count (select sites) and NIR and sent to the reading center for evaluation per the visit schedule.

-IVT (or sham) injection should be performed by the unmasked physician as described in the MOP (noting no injections at Month 24) and the study eye should be monitored post injection as outlined in Section 9.15.
+IVT (or sham) injection should be performed by the unmasked physician as described in the manual of procedures and the study eye should be monitored post injection as outlined in Section 9.16.